arnav-exe/reddit-video-narrator/README.md

 # Reddit Video Narrator

-Script that scrapes reddit posts for their title, content and X number of the top comments and compiles it into a video with text-to-speech narration
+Program that scrapes reddit posts for their title, content and X number of the top comments and compiles it into a video with text-to-speech narration

 Built in 2022 using Python